 Proposal: We propose that the average birthday for recruits each year changes from being fixed at 1 Nov to being drawn from a distribution centred on 1 Nov.
 Mean weight of recruits at the time of the recruit survey will be required to fit the associated distribution parameter in the model.
 Note, this may have an impact on the rules to adjust the mid-season anchovy TAC, in that the mean weight of recruits at this time may play a more explicit role.
+[AGREED]

 Note: Daily ageing information that could inform this exercise needs to be provided.
-This is available for 2000 and also possibly for between 1992 and 1995.
-Deon Durholz is to follow up on this.